davidpallmann/hashnode-backups/cligln60d00000alihp2yaaew.md

     3. Complete several dialogs in VS Code.
 On the *CodeWhisperer: Add Connection to AWS* dialog, select **Use a personal email to sign up and sign in with AWS Builder ID**.
 At the *Copy Code for AWS Builder ID* prompt, click **Copy Code and Proceed**.
 A code is now in your clipboard that you will use shortly.
 At the *Do you want Code to open the external website?* prompt, click **Open**.
 A browser tab opens an *Authorize Request* page.

     4. Next, you'll need to complete several prompts in your web browser.
-On the *Authorize Request* page, paste the code in your clipboard earlier and click **Next**.
+On the *Authorize Request* page, paste the code in your clipboard and click **Next**.
 You'll be guided to enter an email address, your name, a verification code that was emailed to you, and a password.
 When prompted, click **Allow** to give VS Toolkit permissions.
 Note: if you already have an AWS Builder ID, there is a button for signing in with it on the email address dialog.

     5. In VS Code, if you see the prompt *Some tool you've been using don't work with profile:default*, choose **Yes, keep using AWS Builder ID with CodeWhisperer**.